History

 was the basis for the first microprocessors, as engineers began recognizing

-that a complete computer processor could be contained on several MOS LSI chips.
+that a complete computer processor could be contained on several MOS LSI chips. | The PICO1/GI250 chip introduced in 1971: It was designed by Pico Electronics (Glenrothes, Scotland) and manufactured by General Instrument of Hicksville NY. |

 We will take a look at the five generations of microprocessors that have been developed ever since the first microprocessor came into being.